adwise-fiu/Homomorphic_Encryption/README.md

 * Returns
     * ciphertext (**List<BigInteger>**) - This ciphertext is the encrypted xor of both ciphertexts
 * Raises (**HomomorphicException**)
-    * If both ciphertexts dont have the same number of bits, an exception will be thrown.
+    * If both ciphertexts don't have the same number of bits, an exception will be thrown.
 **

-# security.paillier
+### security.paillier

 **Generate Paillier Keys**
 ```java